"Give me Mountains to Climb...

 Give me something that's gonna make me better than I was."

-As I listened to these lyrics in the inspiring song entitled "Mountains to Climb" by Erin Thomas (available for free download on youth lds.org site) it sparked the idea for a future practice incentive.
-It's not completely mapped out yet but a few ideas that come to mind are
+As I listened to these lyrics in the inspiring song entitled "Mountains to Climb" by Erin Thomas (available for free download on youth lds.org site) it sparked the idea for a practice incentive.
+A few ideas that come to mind are

 Scale Mountain (Scales)